-- (4) The Board may authorise a real estate agent to manage real estate agency business at no more than 3 authorised places of business. - (5) Before authorising a real estate agent under subsection (4), the Board must be satisfied that -
+- (4) The Board may authorise a real estate agent to manage real estate agency business at no more than 3 authorised places of business. - (5) Before authorising a real estate agent under subsection (4), the Board must be satisfied that - s.
+37 Part 5 - Real Estate Agents and Property Managers (a) the real estate agent is competent to manage the real estate agency business and

-- (a) the real estate agent is competent to manage the real estate agency business; and - (b) the places of business are all in the same region. - (6) For the purpose of this section, a real estate agency business is being managed by a real estate agent if the agent, although not necessarily in full-time attendance at the place of business, is aware of, and has responsibility for, the day-to-day activities carried on there. - (7) If for any reason a real estate agency business at an authorised place of business cannot be managed by the real estate agent, or by a real estate agent employed by the agent, the Board may, if it is satisfied that there are good reasons for doing so, permit the real estate agency business to be managed, for such period as the Board is to specify, by a property representative employed by the agent.
+- (b) the places of business are all in the same region. - (6) For the purpose of this section, a real estate agency business is being managed by a real estate agent if the agent, although not necessarily in full-time attendance at the place of business, is aware of, and has responsibility for, the dayto-day activities carried on there. - (7) If for any reason a real estate agency business at an authorised place of business cannot be managed by the real estate agent, or by a real estate agent employed by the agent, the Board may, if it is satisfied that there are good reasons for doing so, permit the real estate agency business to be managed, for such period as the Board is to specify, by a property representative employed by the agent.